practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 puts 'bye from Ruby' # will never be reached
 ```

 This program will never get to the last line of Ruby code.
-Once it has done
+Once it has performed
-`exec('ls')` the Ruby program no longer exists.
+`exec('ls')`, the Ruby program no longer exists.
 It has been transformed to `ls`.
 So there's no possible way for it to get back to this Ruby program and finish
 execution.

-## Finally, A Passing Test
+## Finally, a passing test

-With `fork` and `exec` we now have the building blocks that we need to implement
+With `fork` and `exec`, we now have the building blocks that we need to implement
 our own `system` method.
 Here's the most basic implementation:

 ```ruby